JOML-CI/JOML/README.md

 Multithreading
 --------------
 Due to JOML not using any internal temporary objects during any computations, you can use JOML in a multithreaded application.
-You only need to make sure not to call a modifying method on the same matrix or vector from two different threads.
+You only need to make sure not to call a method modifying the same matrix or vector from two different threads.
 Other than that, there is no internal or external synchronization necessary.

 Matrix stack
 ------------